 - Remove pan from oven, pour whisked eggs around the chicken pieces directly onto the pan.
 Return to oven for 3-5 minutes until egg is fully cooked.
 Use a fork or spatula to “scramble” the egg so that it breaks up into small pieces.

-- Add rice and peas and carrots to pan and toss all ingredients so they are evenly distributed.
+- Add rice and peas, carrots and white onions to pan and toss all ingredients so they are evenly distributed.
 Drizzle sesame oil and soy sauce over everything and toss again.
 Sprinkle chopped onions over the top.

 - Bake for 5 minutes longer.
 Chicken should be cooked through and rice should begin to brown on the bottom of the pan.

 - Toss all ingredients one more time and serve immediately.

 This was so yummy and easy!
 My family wants it in our regular rotation of meals now!!
 Thank you thank you!
 Always looking for quick week night meals!
 How would you steam your other veggies prior to cooking them on the pan?
 I’d love to try this with other veggies.
 I used a bag of frozen veggies (peas carrots corn green beans) and it was all good not being steamed beforehand except the green beans (although i didbt mind them, my hubby just said theyd have been tastier slightly more cooked).